Should I Buy A House Near Power Lines?

 hash-markHow Much Does Living Close to Power Lines Impact Home Values?

 In most situations, the proximity to high-voltage power lines can lower your home's value by 10 to 30 percent.
 This varies depending on factors, including the voltage of the lines and whether there's a power station is nearby.
 However, more extreme situations can lower a property's value by as much as 40 percent.
-Homes that have multiple high-voltage power lines will often get this dubious discount as an incentive to live there—even if it is not a good idea to do that.
+Homes that have multiple high-voltage power lines will often get this questionable discount as an incentive to live there—even if it is not a good idea to do that.

 You don't have to worry too much about low-voltage power lines impacting price, though, as studies show low-voltage power lines have little impact on home values.